 A third offense means between one and five years behind bars, up to $10,000 in fines, and an 18-month suspension of your license.

 A Norristown DUI lawyer at McKenzie Law Firm, P.C., can help fight to reduce or have your charges dropped.
 You do not have to battle your DUI charges on your own.
-Call (610) 991-7219 today to discuss your case with a member of our team.
-The call is free and confidential.

-When you are facing a DUI charge, that does not necessarily mean you will be convicted.
+When facing a DUI charge, that does not necessarily mean you will be convicted.
 An attorney can help you fight these charges by handling your DUI case from start to finish.
 A lawyer can:

 In fact, once you sign with McKenzie Law Firm, P.C., you will always be able to reach your lawyer through email, text, phone, or social media.
 We will be there for you throughout your case.

-Call (610) 991-7219 to discuss your case with a team member today.
+Call to discuss your case with a team member today.
 The initial call is free and confidential.